nus-apr/cerberus/README.md

 run experiments more efficiently and effectively, with more user-friendly features such as push notifications, and summary extraction.

 ## Highlights
-* Empowered the First [International Program Repair Competition](https://apr-comp.github.io/) to evaluate the competing tools in Java, C and Python
+* Empowered the First [International Program Repair Competition](https://apr-comp.github.io/) to evaluate 10 repair tools in 6 tracks covering mulitple programming languages (Java, C and Python), totalling upto 475 repair tasks.
-* Benchmarking platform used to run the Fuzzing Hackathon at the [Fuzzing and Software Security Summer School](https://fuzzing.comp.nus.edu.sg/Home.html).
+* Benchmarking platform used to run the Fuzzing Hackathon at the [Fuzzing and Software Security Summer School](https://fuzzing.comp.nus.edu.sg/Home.html), continuous evaluation for 3 days evaluating upto 138 different fuzzing tools.
 * Automated student assignment grading for Masters Course [CS5219](https://nusmods.com/courses/CS5219/automated-software-validation) taught at NUS.

 ## Features